Thursday, September 04, 2008

 My friend Bean gets some great responses to his blogs.
 For example, novelty singer Dr. Elmo recently posted a comment on Christmas Music Everyday and the son of novelty singer Dickie Goodman sent Bean an email.
 That's all well and good but I got a pretty good email response to my blog entry about the raspberry chipotle sauce.
 The company that makes it wrote to invite me to sample some of their other products!

 My wife and son fooled me into thinking that I had gotten one extra present on Father's Day.
 They brought forth a large gift bag for me to open.
-In it was a box from Fischer & Weiser with the three free samples they had sent.
+In it was a box from Fischer & Wieser with the three free samples they had sent.
 I got a jar of Mom's Pasta Sauce, a bottle of Guacamole Starter and a bottle of Pomegranate & Mango Chipotle Sauce, which obviously is the first one I opened.
 Pomegranate and chipotle are two of my favorite tastes.
 The sauce is very good although I would have preferred a little more pomegranate and a little less mango.

 In the accompanying press kit, I learned that the company also makes "The Beverly Hillbillies" brand of sauces.
 I think Jethro needs to send me a bottle since I'm such a fan.